 April 16, 2020: Prisoners refuse to eat meals in cafeteria following a COVID-19 outbreak.

 October 16-29, 2016: Immigrant detainees re-launch their hunger strike (which had ended in July) in protest of their placement in maximum security prisons, indefinite detention of immigrants and a variety of other grievances.
-The outside group End Immigration Detention Network holds solidarity demonstrations and supports the strikes, which last over two weeks.
+The outside group End Immigration Detention

 July 11-29, 2016: A group of immigrant detainees in two facilities in Ontario participate in a coordinated hunger strike in protest of their placement in maximum security prisons, indefinite detention of immigrants and a variety of other grievances.
-The outside group End Immigration Detention Network holds solidarity demonstrations and supports the strikes.
-Another hunger strike occurs only 3 months later at the same facility.
+The outside group End

-December 7, 2015: At least 70 prisoners take control of the top floor of the jail and leave it “destroyed.”
+December 7, 2015: At least 70 prisoners take control of the top floor of the jail and leave it "destroyed."
 They take a guard hostage and make demands in a riot that lasts over 12 hours.
-Eventually, tactical units from several cities respond to the riot and regain control of the prison.
+Eventually, tactical units from several cities respond to the riot and regain control of

-August 18 – August 21, 2015 & November 18 – November 20, 2015: Prisoners at the Toronto South Detention Centre stage a series of hunger strikes to protest inhuman conditions at the new superjail that has been deemed a “$1-billion hellhole” by the media.
-Prisoners complain that due to under-staffing, they have been on lock down more than 100 days so far that year without access to phones, showers, recreation, visitation or meetings with their lawyers.
+August 18 - August 21, 2015 & November 18 - November 20, 2015: Prisoners at the Toronto South Detention Centre stage a series of hunger strikes to protest inhuman conditions at the new superjail that has been deemed a "$1-billion hellhole" by the media.
+Prisoners complain

 June 19, 2015: Forty-five inmates in two separate units of a maximum-security facility in Penetanguishene engaged in a six-hour long uprising causing an estimated $50,000 in damage, according to the president of the union that represents prison employees.

 February 6, 2014: Kawartha Lakes Police responded with a heavy police presence to a disturbance at Central East Correctional Centre.
-According to prison officials, inmates in one unit of the prison reportedly started multiple small fires and damaged their cells and the unit they are hosted in.
+According to prison officials, inmates in one unit of the prison reportedly started multiple small fires and damaged their cells and the unit

 September 20, 2013: About 200 immigrant detainees stage a protest and hunger strike in response to a recent mass transfer and the prison conditions that denied them access to their legal counsel, family visitation, and recreational programming.
-Due to the lack off resolution, a few of the hunger strikers resume their hunger strike.
+Due to the lack off